Monica King

 Don't have bees and don't want bees? read on....

 Bees can establish in many places, some very surprising places!
-If you would like to make your home as "bee-proof" as possible we offer a property inspection for a $50. fee.
+If you would like to make your home as "bee-proof" as possible we offer a property review & recommended maintenance for a $75. fee (up to 1 acre).
 Your property will be evaluated for potential hive locations and recommendations will be made on how to fix or deter the bees from choosing these spots.
 We also use a thermal imager if you suspect you may have bees but are unsure.
 Use the contact form above to set up an appointment.

 Proudly powered by Weebly